ipfs-cluster/ipfs-cluster-website/content/index.md

 The latest stable release of IPFS Cluster includes the following features:

 * Every IPFS Cluster peer can control the cluster, modify the pinset and perform any operations.
-The consensus layer (Raft) ensures that all peers share the exact same state and that modifications obtain consistent results.
+The consensus layer (Raft) ensures that all peers share the exact same state and that modifications obtain consistent results, provides high availability and protection against network splits.
 * Pin replication is controlled by a maximum and minimum replication factor.
 * Automatic re-pinning on downtime events.
 * Evenly-distributed pins according to repository space of each IPFS daemon.